Should We Still Organize Corporate Hackathons in the AI Era?

 That model is now dangerously inadequate.

 AI capabilities are evolving at an unprecedented pace.
-New models, tools, and possibilities emerge monthly - sometimes weekly.
-An organization running annual hackathons is essentially flying blind for most of the year, missing critical windows to explore emerging capabilities, identify process improvements, or prototype new offerings.
+New models, tools, and possibilities emerge monthly — sometimes weekly.
+An organisation running annual hackathons is essentially flying blind for most of the year, missing critical windows to explore emerging capabilities, identify process improvements, or prototype new offerings.
+The math also runs the other way: a hackathon's measurement cycle takes 12–18 months from registration to commercialised opportunity (see the 9-metric scorecard).
+Running them annually means your measurement cadence never catches up with the rate of AI change.

-The organizations that will thrive are those that create systematic, frequent opportunities for people across all functions to explore AI-driven possibilities together.
+The organisations that will thrive are those that create systematic, frequent opportunities for people across all functions to explore AI-driven possibilities together.

 This is precisely why the role of the Chief Innovation Officer has become even more critical in the AI era.
 As operational functions become streamlined and automated, the ability to conceive, validate, and pursue new opportunities — fast and at scale — becomes the key differentiator.
 Frequent, focused corporate hackathons are one of the most effective mechanisms to build this capability.